qdrant/landing_page/qdrant-landing/content/documentation/concepts/points.md

 }
 ```

-This response does not yet mean that the data is available for retrieval, as it is only added to the collection in the second step.
+This response does not mean that the data is available for retrieval yet.
+This
+uses a form of eventual consistency.
+It may take a short amount of time before it
+is actually processed as updating the collection happens in the background.
+In
+fact, it is possible that such request eventually fails.
-Actual addition to the collection happens in the background, and if you are doing initial vector loading, we recommend using asynchronous requests to take advantage of pipelining.
+If inserting a lot of vectors, we also recommend using asynchronous requests to take advantage of pipelining.

-If the logic of your application requires a guarantee that the vector will be available for searching immediately after the API execution, then use the flag `?wait=true`.
+If the logic of your application requires a guarantee that the vector will be available for searching immediately after the API responds, then use the flag `?wait=true`.
 In this case, the API will return the result only after the operation is finished:

 ```json